mossydidar/mossydidar/README.md

 ## Hello there, I'm Mostafa Didar👋
-### I'm Data Analytics Professional with a Masters in AI and Machine Learning!
+### I'm a Data Scientist with a Masters in AI and Machine Learning!

-🔭 I’m currently exploring AI applications in the Natural Language Domain.
+🔭 I’m currently applying AI optimization techniques in order to build more resilient supply chains.

-🌱 I’m an active Data Analytics intern with SAcommunity at Infoxchange, applying cutting-edge analytics techniques.
+🌱 I’m an active Jr Data Scientist with Complexica, applying cutting-edge analytics techniques.

 👯 Keen on collaborating with like-minded Engineers and Entrepreneurs to create impactful solutions.

 🥅 2025 Goals: Amplify my contributions to open source projects, aiming to benefit humanity and prioritize well-being and write more articles on Medium.

-⚡ Fun fact: Beyond tech, I’m passionate about music—playing the Guitar and Keys, and photography is my go-to creative outlet.
+⚡ Fun fact: Beyond tech, I’m passionate about producing music and and photography is my go-to creative outlet.

 🤝 Connect with me: